-

 Stereo microscope a.k.a. dissecting

-for each eye (eyepieces and objectives) which allows viewing
+channel for each eye (eyepieces and objectives) which

 microscope.